Books & Applause

 • Chip Gaines: “I’m proud of Clint.
 I’m proud of the husband and father he is, and I’m proud that he’s my friend.
 He’s the kind of guy who just bears down and gets stuff done.
 I’m glad he took the time to put his life story together, and I’m honored to have played a small part.
 Don’t be dumb…read this book!”Buy Now

 During a protest in Dallas on July 7, 2016, a gunman went on a shooting spree and murdered five police officers.
 Chief Brown, a 33-year veteran of the force, made the historic call to take down the assailant using a C-4 bomb transported by a robot.
-The chief is now a correspondent for ABC News.

 In this powerful memoir, the chief takes us behind the scenes of his high-octane career in law enforcement, including his rise from crime scene investigator to SWAT team leader and head of a department that has been hailed as a model for community policing.